-As mentioned in Sheep at Dovre, Norwegian lamb is considered a world-class ingredient thanks to the nutritious sustenance provided by the wild pastures the sheep are left to roam.
+Norwegian lamb is considered a world-class ingredient thanks to the nutritious sustenance provided by the wild pastures the sheep are left to roam.
 The lamb meat is filled with hints of mountain vegetation and herbs, as well as the clear, frigid water running through the hillsides.
-The flavors of mountainous birch trees, funky forest mushrooms, and the earthy smell of minerally reindeer moss have been infused into the meat of the animal.
-When cooked correctly, the lamb meat will come out tender and juicy, melting away on the tongue.
+The flavors of mountainous birch trees, funky forest mushrooms, and the earthy smell of minerally reindeer moss have been infused into the meat of the animals as they graze their way across the landscape.

-This particular lamb dish requires little oversight by the cook once it’s set in the oven, therefore remaining a popular choice for dinner over easter vacation when Norwegians swarm to their cabins in the mountains to ski.
-We prepared our own Easter dinner this year, and have detailed the recipe below.
+This particular lamb dish requires little oversight by the cook once it’s in the oven, making it a popular choice for dinner on Easter vacation when Norwegians swarm to their cabins in the mountains to ski and soak up some quality time with mother nature.

 We Have the Meats: Ingredients, as usual, are the most important step in the process.
 Consistent temperature distribution is essential to a well-cooked hunk of meat, so look for a cut with evenly stratified deposits of fat and muscle.